2022 Alabama elections: Legislature

 Every member of the Alabama state legislature was up for election in 2018.
 Both state senators and state representatives serve four-year terms in Alabama.
 After the 2018 elections, Republicans maintained control of both chambers.
 In 2018, all 35 Alabama Senate seats and all 105 Alabama House of Representatives seats were up for election.
 These seats will not be contested in a regularly scheduled election again until 2026.

 House of Representatives

 Republicans won 77 seats while Democrats won 28 seats.
 The Republican Party gained 5 seats.

 Senate

 Republicans won 27 while Democrats won 8 seats.
 The Republican Party gained 1 seat, the 29th, which was held by an retiring independent who caucused with the Republicans.

 Judiciary

 The state Supreme Court has 9 seats, all of which are currently occupied by Republican incumbents.
 At the appellate level, both the Alabama Court of Civil Appeals and the Alabama Court of Criminal Appeals have 5 seats each, all of which are currently held by Republicans.

 Supreme Court

 Two justices to the Alabama Supreme Court were elected, and both seats were won by Republicans.

 Ballot measures

 A total of twelve statewide ballot measures appeared on the ballot, one in May and eleven in November.
-All of them were approved by the voters.